 1. Stop yelling at your kids in public.

-Every parent has instances of anger that they wish they could take back.
+Every dad has instances of anger he wishes he could take back.
 But berating your kids in public is a double-edged sword, combining personal attack with public humiliation.

-Your kids don’t need you to be their pal, they need you to be their parent.
-Your kids don’t need you to be their pal, they need you to be their parent.
+Your kids don’t need you to be their pal; they need you to be their parent.
 Don’t try to dress like them or “stalk” them and their friends through excessive or awkward use of social media.
 Guide them through their experiences, but give them room.

 3. Stop allowing them to have or do things that are not age-appropriate.